Final Touches

 • Interactive Engagement: A way to actively participate in the art-making process, such as free-painting tools.

-• Simple and Intuitive Design: A user-friendly interface that is easy for both children and adults to navigate.
+• Intuitive and straightforward Design: A user-friendly interface that is easy for both children and adults to navigate.

 • Creative Freedom: More tools and options to personalize their creations and explore artistic expression.